astaniano/hat/platforms/webSecAcademy/server_side_topics/auth_vuln/docs/full.md

 - The counter for the number of failed attempts resets if the IP owner logs in successfully to his own account
   - for example, you might sometimes find that your IP is blocked if you fail to log in too many times.
 In some implementations, the counter for the number of failed attempts resets if the IP owner logs in successfully.
 This means an attacker would simply have to log in to their own account every few attempts to prevent this limit from ever being reached.
+- Block account without blocking the IP:
+  - pick for example 3 most popular passwords and use them to login to hundreds of accounts
+- Multiple passwords per request:
+  - `{ "password": "some passs" }` to an array:
+`{ "password": ["some passs", "another pass"] }`

 ### Bypassing two-factor authentication
+> Note may be useful to check TTL of mfa-codes
+- websites don't check the second verification step of MFA and you can visit "logged-in only" pages after the correct username and password
+- After a user has completed the initial login step, the website doesn't adequately verify that the same user is completing the second step.
+- 2FA bypass using a brute-force attack

 - If the user is first prompted to enter a password, and then prompted to enter a verification code on a separate page, the user is effectively in a "logged in" state before they have entered the verification code.
 In this case, it is worth testing to see if you can directly skip to "logged-in only" pages after completing the first authentication step.
 Occasionally, you will find that a website doesn't actually check whether or not you completed the second step before loading the page.
 - After a user has completed the initial login step, the website doesn't adequately verify that the same user is completing the second step: